Board of Trustees

 Program Director, PATRIOTlink™: Simmone Quesnell

-Simmone oversees Code of Support Foundation's new initiative PATRIOTlink™, a cloud-base resource navigation platform for service providers.
+Simmone oversees Code of Support Foundation's new initiative PATRIOTlink™, a cloud-based resource navigation platform for service providers.
 Her passion for supporting the military community stemmed from her father’s service in the Air Force and her work with military families in her AmeriCorps term.
-After her term, she worked directly with active and veteran military families providing support through various programs focusing on holistic healing and resiliency skill training.
+Before coming to Code of Support Foundation Simmone spent several years with the National Military Family Association working directly with active and veteran military families providing support through various programs focusing on holistic healing and resiliency skill training.
 She holds an M.S. in Nonprofit Management from Northeastern University with a focus in Leadership.
 When she is not at COSF, she is most likely exploring hiking trails in the area or learning to cook a new dish.
 She is honored to have the opportunity to find new ways to best support our nation’s military service members, veterans and their families.

 Strategic Partnerships Coordinator: Kelsey Wolfe Davis

-Kelsey Wolfe Davis is an AmeriCorps VISTA with the Code of Support Foundation as their Strategic Partnerships Coordinator.
-She is from Greenville, Ohio.
-This past May, she graduated from Indiana University East in Richmond, Indiana with a Bachelor of Science in Psychology and a Bachelor of Science in Sociology.
+Kelsey Wolfe Davis is the Strategic Partnerships Coordinator for Code of Support Foundation's PATRIOTlink™ program .
+She is from Greenville, Ohio and she graduated from Indiana University East in Richmond, Indiana with a Bachelor of Science in Psychology and a Bachelor of Science in Sociology.
 While attending IU East, she was an active member of the campus and worked in a variety of different offices, including the Admissions Office and the Humanities and Social Sciences Advising Office.
 She currently lives in Alexandria, Virginia with her husband, Storm – an active duty member of the United States Air Force.
 Together, they have two adopted rescue dogs, Gilbert and Wrangler.